aws-observability/aws-o11y-recipes/docs/recipes/amg-automation-tf.md

     This is the only time you will see the API key, so store it from here in a safe place, we will need it in the Terraform manifest later.

-With this we've set up everything we need in AMG in order to use Terraform for automation, so let's move on to this step.
+With this we've set up everything we need in Amazon Managed Grafana in order to use Terraform for automation, so let's move on to this step.

 ## Terraform